pikulbrita/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves the problem at hand without unnecessary complexity.
 Strive for clarity and conciseness in your work; it not only makes your codebase easier to understand and debug but also enhances its longevity and scalability.
 Remember, you write code once, but read it multiple times."

 "Also remember, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on getting your program right first, then make it efficient.
 Don't overcomplicate things by optimizing too early or for hypothetical scenarios.
 And always keep in mind that good design patterns and modular structures can contribute significantly to both simplicity and performance."

+# 2024-03-17
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are the most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time without becoming overwhelmed.

+Next, use task management tools, such as Trello or Asana, to keep track of your progress.
+These tools will helps you visualize your tasks and make sure nothing is overlooked.
+You can also use these tools to collaborate with teammates, making it easier to share ideas and work together.